JanHerca/urantiapedia/output/wikijs/en/article/Emmanuel_Lou/Lao_Shou_Hsing_God_of_Longevity_2.md

 I have several statues of the God of Longevity in my home since a long time.
 One day I suddenly rushed to my _URANTIA Book_ to find this sentence:

 > _Upon the outbreak of the rebellion it [the tree of life] was regrown from the central core by Van and his associates in their temporary camp.
-This Edentia shrub was subsequently taken to their highland retreat, where it served both Van and Amadon for more than one hundred and fifty thousand years._ [UB 73:6.5](/en/The_Urantia_Book/73#p6_5)
+This Edentia shrub was subsequently taken to their highland retreat, where it served both Van and Amadon for more than one hundred and fifty thousand years._ <a id="a56_303"></a>[UB 73:6.5](/en/The_Urantia_Book/73#p6_5)

 What I had realised so suddenly was that the stick held by the God of Longevity is the shrub of the tree of life to be regrown and the peach of immortality is the fruit of the tree of life.
 The Chinese legend says he is a stellar divinity from Canopus and descends to earth in human form.
 Did Canopus mean Jerusem?

 Who could better personify longevity than Van who stayed on our planet for more than 450,000 years?
 I am inclined to conclude that the God of Longevity is a representation of Van.
 If you pass in front of a Chinese gift shop, please ask the shopkeeper to show you the God of Longevity and remember the fabulous story of “Van the Steadfast”.

 It was the Taoists in the third century в.C. who had honoured the God of Longevity.
-Readers of _The URANTIA Book_ know how the Taoist and especially Lao-tse had built his teachings directly upon the concepts of the Salem traditions. ([UB 94:6.3](/en/The_Urantia_Book/94#p6_3))
+Readers of _The URANTIA Book_ know how the Taoist and especially Lao-tse had built his teachings directly upon the concepts of the Salem traditions. (<a id="a62_234"></a>[UB 94:6.3](/en/The_Urantia_Book/94#p6_3))

 One day, flying in the plane to Europe, I was reading an advertisement on Wang computers, when suddenly I understood that I had to pronounce ‘Van’ like ‘Wang’.
 The explanation came slowly after my mind was illuminated.
 ‘Wang’ means in Chinese ‘King’.
 Wang is understood as a function, a mediator between Heaven and Earth, between God and mankind.
 We have confirmation in the ideogram: